These pages do not apply outside Great Britain.

 When the time came to consider whether the same firm would continue to have me when I qualified as a solicitor, and also quite a few years later when it was considering whether I would be made a partner, they doutbless thought about the stammer but in both cases I got the promotion anyway.

-I am currently a charity webmaster, plus I do legal writing/editing.
+More recently I was a charity webmaster, from which I've now retired.
+I still do legal writing/editing.

 My partner Christine, has a more severe stammer than me.
 She can certainly communicate OK but people have sometimes put the phone down on her or been rude to her when she is trying to get something out.

 She has worked in customer service roles in libraries (very much customer-facing), and has also been responsible for managing customer service in a group of libraries.